goldfishh/chatgpt-tool-hub/README.md

 You have access to the following tools:

 > Python REPL: A Python shell.
 Use this to execute python commands.
-> requests_get: A portal to the internet.
+> url-get: A portal to the internet.
 Use this when you need to get specific content from a website.
 > Terminal: Executes commands in a terminal.
 > Bing Search: A wrapper around Bing Search.
 Useful for when you need to answer questions about current events.
 ```